 We covered the average cost of a wedding, but there are always additional wedding costs.
 There's so much more to plan for than just the cost of the ceremony and some food at the reception.

 You definitely want to plan for extra expenses in your wedding budget breakdown.
 Some of these sneaky costs include:

 - Additional postage for wedding invitations and thank you notes.

 - Tax and gratuity for your vendors.

 - Printing wedding photos and ordering wedding albums.

-How much does a wedding cost in different states?
+How much does the average wedding cost in different states?